Formerly called the Government Civil Litigation Clinic - Eastern District of New York

 In the clinical internship component of the course, each student will work under the supervision of one or two Civil Division Assistant United States Attorney (AUSAs).
 All of the AUSAs who work with students are strongly committed to providing students with substantive litigation experience.
 Students will be exposed to a broad and interesting range of affirmative and defensive civil litigation cases, including affirmative civil rights cases, environmental claims, employment law disputes, tort actions, civil fraud investigations, immigration disputes and asset forfeiture claims.
 This sheer diversity exposes students to many of the legally and socially significant issues of our time.

 Students will participate directly in many aspects of litigation, including preparing for, attending, and assisting with court appearances, conducting and defending depositions, engaging in settlement negotiations, performing witness interviews and conducting arbitrations, trials, and appeals.
 Wherever possible, students are given the opportunity to argue a motion in court or to examine a witness in a deposition.

 Students will be required to work approximately twelve hours each week at the United States Attorney's Office in Brooklyn.
-The office is conveniently located in Brooklyn Heights, and is easily accessible on the A, C, F, R, 2, 3, 4, and 5 trains.
+The office is conveniently located in Brooklyn Heights, and is easily accessible on the A, C, F, M, R, 2, 3, 4, and 5 trains.